An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 They all had the ears pointing up while rotating them in order to pick up any sound that could be dangerous to the herd.
 The heat that was coming out of their bodies (in contact with the cold air of the early winter) was forming a white cloud of condensation which in turn was falling on their nice thick brown skins thus making the color darker than what it should’ve been.
 The contrast between their wet dark skins and the dew on the ground, the site of their bodies releasing heat and the heavy breathing of the males turned the scene into a surreal spectacle, into a “show” of light, colors, unknown smells and untapped senses, all together creating a fairy tale like scenery.

-The two hands that were squeezing each other in an effort to tell the legs: “don’t you dare moving” were now all sweaty from the effort and Linda slowly and quietly tried to remove hers from the clinch.
+The two hands which were squeezing each other in an effort to tell the legs: “don’t you dare moving” were now all sweaty from the effort and Linda slowly and quietly tried to remove hers from the clinch.
 Without any warning, the herd was on the run and a big cloud of morning dew pulverized the site.

 -No, no, no, yelled Linda!
 No…don’t go, please come back!
 She stretched her two hands in a sign of bagginess, in a site of: “I am so sorry I disturbed you”!
 Because of me they ran away.
 I am sorry, John!